Skip to content

 Spanish words: essential vocabulary by category

-Essential Spanish words for beginners cluster into high-frequency themes — greetings, numbers, food, travel, family, verbs, and colors — that repeat across everyday conversation.
-This guide groups 100+ core Spanish words with English glosses and gender notes so you can study by category, then meet the same vocabulary inside graded MeloLingua Spanish stories.
-For ready-to-speak sentences, see our basic Spanish phrases guide.
+Essential Spanish words for beginners cluster into high-frequency themes — greetings, people, food, travel, home, shopping, verbs, and connectors — that repeat across everyday conversation.
+This searchable guide groups 225+ core Spanish words with English meanings and usage notes, then shows you how to turn the list into a seven-day practice routine.
+For ready-to-speak sentences, use the linked essential Spanish phrases guide.

 Word lists help you scan quickly; stories help them stick.
 Use the tables below as a reference, then read A1–A2 Spanish stories where the same words appear in full sentences with native audio and line-by-line English support.